astronomer/astro-blog/posts/airflow-dbt-2.md

 As with anything, there are a few potential limitations associated with this approach that users should be aware of.
 We look forward to building upon this integration going forward and welcome additional feedback from the community.

-1. The biggest tradeoff is that dbt really expects to be executing a DAG of models, and so some features don't make as much sense when dbt is only running a single model at a time.
+1. The biggest trade off is that dbt really expects to be executing a DAG of models, and so some features don't make as much sense when dbt is only running a single model at a time.
 For example, dbt has the concept of `on-run-start` and `on-run-end` hooks which execute SQL at the beginning or end of a dbt run.
 With this approach, these hooks would run in every Airflow task.
 2. This approach relies heavily on dbt artifacts like `manifest.json` that were up until recently not explicitly documented/supported by dbt.
 Fortunately, the upcoming `0.19` [dbt release](https://next.docs.getdbt.com/reference/artifacts/dbt-artifacts) will officially start versioning (as well as better documenting) dbt artifacts like `manifest.json`.
 3. Because dbt only runs a single model at a time, we are unable to take advantage of dbt's built-in support for concurrency [via threads](https://blog.getdbt.com/how-we-made-dbt-runs-30--faster/).
 However, Airflow supports task-level concurrency and, because Airflow is aware of the full dbt DAG, it is able to concurrently execute dbt models with the same results as native dbt threading.
 4. There is some infrastructure overhead associated with provisioning a high volume of lightweight tasks with Airflow's Kubernetes Executor.
-However, the new [KEDA executor]([https://www.astronomer.io/blog/the-keda-autoscaler](https://www.astronomer.io/blog/the-keda-autoscaler)) offers the best of both worlds: the autoscaling capabilities of Kubernetes without the overhead of spinning up a new Airflow image in each task pod.
+However, the new [KEDA executor](https://www.astronomer.io/blog/the-keda-autoscaler) offers the best of both worlds: the autoscaling capabilities of Kubernetes without the overhead of spinning up a new Airflow image in each task pod.

 ## dbt in ELT

 While having the visual representation of your dbt workflow in Airflow is a great way to drill down into your data *transformation* layer, it is very common to use dbt in the context of a broader ETL or ELT workflow; all of the data that dbt is working its magic on has to make its way into the warehouse *somehow.*

 Airflow serves as a great tool for end-to-end scheduling, visibility, and execution of the broader ELT pipeline; this is a common usage pattern we at Astronomer see in customer contexts.
-In these cases, it is common for users to implement a third-party tool such as [Singer]([https://www.singer.io/](https://www.singer.io/)) or [Fivetran](https://fivetran.com) for out-of-the-box data extraction and loading.
+In these cases, it is common for users to implement a third-party tool such as [Singer](https://www.singer.io/) or [Fivetran](https://fivetran.com) for out-of-the-box data extraction and loading.

 - Note: In real-world cases, particularly in the enterprise, the extract and load portions of the data lifecycle usually end up being handled by mix of third-party tools and custom scripts that are pulling from internal datastores, applications, APIs, etc. There are *a lot* of systems that need to have their data loaded into the warehouse for transformation.